snpsuen/Kafka_Mosquitto_MongoDB_Dockers/README.md

 mongoclient/mongoclient         latest              16ff4e68d176        18 months ago       1.18GB

 (2)  Before deploying the cp-kafka container, need to create a new user and group, both named appuser (uid 1000, gid 1000), on the host, assign it to be the owner of the local directoty ./kafka/data, to be mounted as /var/lib/kafka/data in the container.
-Otherwise, cp-kafka would complain /var/lib/kafka/data and fail to start.
+Otherwise, cp-kafka would complain /var/lib/kafka/data is not writable and fail to start.

 (3)  Need to spell out the environment variable ZOO_SERVERS for zookeeper exactly as follows in docker-compose.yaml:
 ZOO_SERVERS: server.1=zookeeper:2888:3888;2181